fermyon/wasm-languages/webassembly-language-support.md

 The Fermyon Platform requires [WASI](https://wasi.dev) support.
 Any language that has a ✅ for WASI should be supported on the Fermyon Platform.

+>> If you are interested in contributing to this guide, head on over to [the GitHub repo](https://github.com/fermyon/wasm-languages).

 We are often asked which languages are best supported for production-grade WebAssembly.
 We suggest [C][C]/[C++][CPLUSPLUS], [Rust][Rust], and [AssemblyScript][AssemblyScript].

 ## WebAssembly Support in Top 20 Languages